ybs294000/SalaryScope/readme_tmp.md

 3. Click **Run Batch Prediction**
 4. Explore the analytics dashboard and export results

-### Scenario Analysis
-1. Navigate to the **Scenario Analysis** tab after selecting your model
-2. Each scenario is pre-filled with sensible defaults — rename it and adjust any inputs
-3. Click **Add Scenario** to add more scenarios (up to 5) or **Remove** to delete one
-4. Click **Run All Scenarios** to predict salaries for all scenarios simultaneously
-5. Review the comparison table, salary charts, and confidence interval ranges
-6. Select a baseline scenario from the sensitivity sweep dropdown to simulate how salary responds to changes in experience or education while everything else stays fixed
-7. Use the export dropdown and download button to save scenario results

 ### Model Analytics
 - Navigate to the **Model Analytics** tab to view full model diagnostics, comparison charts, and download the analytics PDF report

 ### User Account
 - Register or log in from the sidebar
 - Logged-in users can access the **Profile** tab for prediction history and exports
-- Sessions expire after 24 hours and require re-login

-### Google Drive Upload (Batch)
-- Set the file sharing permission to "Anyone with the link can view" before pasting the link
-- Select the correct file format from the dropdown after pasting the link

 ---